 The American League Cy Young Award is given to the best pitcher in the AL for that year.
 The members of the Baseball Writer’s Association of America vote on the award with one representative from each team.
-Each member places a vote for first, second, third, fourth and fifth among the pitchers in the American League.
+Each member places a vote for first, second, third, fourth and fifth among the pitchers in the National League.
 The formula used to calculate the final scores is a weighted sum of the votes.
 Obviously, the pitcher with the highest score wins the award.

 Blake Snell of the Tampa Bay Rays was a somewhat surprising winner of the award in 2018.
 This year Snell is given just the fifth best odds in the field to take home the Cy Young with the Indians Corey Kluber currently listed as the odds-on favorite.

 Below you will find the latest odds to win the AL Cy Young along with some advanced metrics for each player last year.
 We have included Skill-Interactive Earned Run Average (SIERA) as well as Wins Above Replacement (WAR).
 Below the odds you will find more detailed information about these metrics.
 A player with a DNQ (Did Not Qualify) for their SIERA last year simply means they did not have enough innings pitched to accurately assess their performance.

 The final column represents the implied probability of each player winning the award given the current market odds.

 |Chris Sale||Red Sox||DNQ||6.1||+325||New||17.97%|

 |Nathan Eovaldi||Red Sox||DNQ||2.2||+5000||New||1.50%|